Give Me Some Emotion

 "Give Me Some Emotion" is a song written and originally recorded by Webster Lewis in 1979.
-It is a track from his Eight for the Eighties LP, and was released as a single in early 1980.
+It appears on his Eight for the Eighties LP, and was released as a single in early 1980.
 His version reached #107 on the U.S. Billboard pop chart and #41 on the U.S. R&B chart.

 The song was covered that same year by Merry Clayton with the shortened title, "Emotion."
 It is the title track of her fourth LP.
 Her rendition peaked at #53 on the U.S. R&B chart.